jkczech/jkczech/README.md

 - 👋 Hi, I’m @jkczech
 - 👀 I’m interested in C, SQL, Python
-- 🌱 I’m currently learning at 42 Vienna
+- 🌱 I’m currently learning at 42 Vienna (Piscine)
 - 💞️ I’m looking to collaborate on... coming soon...
 - 📫 How to reach me ... josef.koupy@seznam.cz or ig: @josef.koupy